Cosmetology Course Information

 COSMETOLOGY COURSE OUTLINE

-Your time at Paul Mitchell The School Milwaukee for the cosmetology program will be divided into six (6) designations:
+Your time at Paul Mitchell The School Milwaukee for the cosmetology program will be divided into seven (7) designations:

 1. Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services.